neokt/neokt.github.io/_posts/2016-09-28-turnstile-traffic.md

 ## Approach

 1. **Acquiring Data** - Weekly subway turnstile data since May 2010 is available on the [MTA's website](http://web.mta.info/developers/turnstile.html).
-Acquiring the data was a simple matter of downloading several week's worth of data from the site.
+Acquiring the data was a simple matter of pulling several week's worth of data from the site.
 We decided to use May 2016 data to approximate traffic during the anticipated deployment time period of May 2017.
 2. **Understanding the Data** - Turnstile counts were tracked as cumulative entries and exits, for several measures of time during the day, for an individual turnstile.
 To see patterns in the data by station, it became apparent that we would have to aggregate the data across individual time intervals for each station.
 To make things a little more complicated, the time measures were not uniform and there were occasions where turnstile counts were reset or irregularly audited.
 3. **Cleaning and Prepping the Data** - This was primarily done using Pandas and included:
     - Removing trailing whitespace